milenmk/laravel-simple-data-tables-and-forms/docs/tables/actions.md

 ## Table Actions

-Laravel Simple Datatables provides a flexible action system that allows you to add interactive buttons to your tables.
+Laravel Simple Datatables And Forms provides a flexible action system that allows you to add interactive buttons to your tables.
 These actions can either navigate to URLs or trigger Livewire methods in your component.

 ## Basic Usage